DocuThinker-AI-App

 Database Architecture

-DocuThinker uses a hybrid database approach with multiple database technologies for different purposes.
+DocuThinker uses a hybrid database approach with Flyway migrations for version control.

 graph TB